AI Chatbots

 Why Most Companies Measure the Wrong Metrics

-When a business deploys an AI chatbot, the first metrics they typically track are the easiest ones to find in the dashboard: total conversations, average response time, and number of messages sent.
+When a business deploys an AI chatbot, the first metrics they typically track are the easiest ones to find in the dashboard.
+These are total conversations, average response time, and number of messages sent.
 These numbers look impressive in a slide deck but tell you almost nothing about whether the chatbot is actually delivering value.

-A chatbot could have 10,000 conversations per month, respond in under 2 seconds, and send 40,000 messages — while hallucinating 20% of the time, frustrating 60% of users, and costing more in support escalations than it saves.
+A chatbot could have 10,000 conversations per month, respond in under 2 seconds, and send 40,000 messages.
+At the same time, it could be hallucinating 20% of the time, frustrating 60% of users, and costing more in support escalations than it saves.
 Volume metrics without quality metrics are misleading at best and dangerous at worst.

 The right measurement framework answers three questions: Is the chatbot resolving queries without humans?
 Are users satisfied with the quality of those resolutions?
 Is the chatbot generating measurable business value?
 Everything else is secondary.